astronexus/HYG-Database/README.md

 ## IMPORTANT NOTE:

-The AT-HYG database is being moved into its own repository: "ATHYG-Database".
+The AT-HYG database has been moved into its own repository: "ATHYG-Database".
 This is currently also hosted on Github at https://github.com/astronexus/ATHYG-Database.
 This repo is live and will have all future updates to AT-HYG.

-No updates to the new AT-HYG files will be posted here, and they will soon be removed entirely.
+No updates to the new AT-HYG files will be posted here.

 ### License and Versions: